dougeby/IntuneDocs/intune/manage-microsoft-edge.md

 ## Conditional Access for Microsoft Edge

-You can use Azure Active Directory (Azure AD) Conditional Access to redirect your users to access corporate content only through Microsoft Edge.
+You can use Azure AD Conditional Access to redirect your users to access corporate content only through Microsoft Edge.
 This restricts mobile browser access to Azure AD-connected web apps to policy-protected Microsoft Edge.
 This blocks access from any other unprotected browsers, such as Safari or Chrome.
 You can apply Conditional Access to Azure resources like Exchange Online and SharePoint Online, the Microsoft 365 admin center, and even on-premises sites that you have exposed to external users via the [Azure AD Application Proxy](https://docs.microsoft.com/azure/active-directory/active-directory-application-proxy-get-started).

 To restrict Azure AD-connected web apps to use Microsoft Edge on iOS and Android:
 1. Sign in to [Intune](https://go.microsoft.com/fwlink/?linkid=2090973).